 Description: Plant breeding theory and technique.
 Application of genetic principles to plant improvement.
 Experience with breeding agronomic and horticultural plant species to illustrate plant mating systems and breeding principles.

 Description: An overview of landscape systems for human intent.
 Includes seasonal and materials-specific BMPs for assessment, soil work, irrigation, plants and hardscapes, pests and diseases, using a combination of site visits, collaborations, and applied case studies.

 This course is intended for first or second year students.

 Description: Learn introductory data science skills necessary to collect, manage, and analyze data.
 Gain the necessary skills to interpret and effectively communicate information derived from data.

 AGRO/RNGE 240 recommended.

 Description: Identification and description of two-hundred important wildland plants of North America.
 Characteristics of these plants evaluated in terms of management implications.

-Description: Principles of floral design and retail florist shop management, while offering practical experience in all aspects of flower arranging.
-Includes identification, care and handling, marketing and critiquing of floral designs.
+Description: Principles, interpretation, and emotional responses of floral design are explored and practical experience in all aspects of flower arranging.
+Includes floral product identification, care, handling, marketing and critiquing of floral designs.